 Morry continues to provide services to TGB as a senior business advisor and lawyer.
 He has been and remains a forward-thinking business strategist, and retains a passion for practising the Law that he has held since the start of his career.

 His rapport with Associations representing particular workplace groups has seen him establish a specialty practice.
 He has served as Principal Advisor to such organisations as the Police Association, Correctional Officers’ Legal Fund, and the South Australian State School Leaders Association, advocating for members in criminal and disciplinary matters.
 He has also advised associations on their own constitutional and business affairs.

 In workplace matters, Morry is renowned for his balanced view of the world, a quality which has prompted both employees and employers to seek out his knowledge.

-As Managing Partner, he has overseen the firm’s significant expansion, which now takes in ten offices across SA, WA and the NT.
-He has also set a different kind of legal precedent – construction of an innovative building at 76 Light Square with high environmental ratings, to serve as TGB’s new home.
+As Managing Partner, he has overseen the firm’s significant expansion, which now takes in 13 offices across SA, WA, Queensland and the NT.
+He has also set a different kind of legal precedent – construction of an innovative building at 76 Light Square with high environmental ratings – to serve as TGB’s new home.

 Morry’s achievements and influence also extend beyond TGB.
-He is currently President-Elect of the Law Council of Australia and Chair of Lawguard Management.
+He was the 2018 President of the Law Council of Australia and is current Chair of Lawguard Management.
 He was President of the Law Society of SA from October 2013 to December 2014, and was the recipient of the Law Society’s Brian Withers Award for service to the South Australian legal profession in 2013.

 - Bachelor of Law, University of Adelaide